 The narcissists’ stare.

-When you first meet them, in the love-bombing stage of the relationship you may believe they have the most loving and caring eyes, their gaze into your eyes is often mistaken as intense or feeling of nervousness as they gaze into yours asking all about your likes and dislikes so they can match these and mirror you, to reflect back exactly what you want to hear, if you want to get married, they’ll want to get married, if you like the movies, they’ll like the movies, they get to know your dreams, and they claim they want them to, we don’t recognise their gaze into our eyes is making us feel uncomfortable because they’re manipulating us.
+When you first meet them, in the love-bombing stage of the relationship, you may believe they have the most loving and caring eyes.
+Their gaze into your eyes is often mistaken as intense or feeling of nervousness as they gaze into yours asking all about your likes and dislikes so they can match these and mirror you, to reflect back exactly what you want to hear, if you’d like to get married, they’ll want to get married, if you like the movies, they’ll like the movies, they get to know your dreams, and they claim they want them to, we don’t recognise their gaze into our eyes is making us feel uncomfortable because they’re manipulating us.

 In the Idealisation, they have a way to hold your gaze and mirror it by using actions and words.
-We mistake the creepiness as intensity, often creating a deep connection.
+We mistake the creepiness for intensity, often creating a deep connection.

-In the devaluation when they are shaming you they can look at you with contempt as though we are worthless or beneath them, as they are shaming us we can feel like we are worthless and mistake there contempt as pity, believing they care and want the best for us, especially with their gaslighting words of “Do you think you should do that.”
+In the devaluation, when they are shaming you, they can look at you with contempt as though we are worthless or beneath them, as they are shaming us, we can feel like we are worthless and mistake their contempt as pity, believing they care and want the best for us, especially with their gaslighting words of “Do you think you should do that.”
 So we doubt ourselves and not the narcissist.

 When you ask them a simple question, they can look at you with hostility, that once seemingly caring person suddenly becomes unfriendly and unapproachable as they devalue you through many intimidating methods, trying to communicate with them can leave you walking on eggshells in fear of them.